-- (1) Whether the transaction involved large quantities of crack cocaine; - (2) Whether the parties had a standardized way of doing business over time; - (3) Whether the sales were on credit or on consignment; - (4) Whether the parties had a continuing relationship; - (5) Whether the seller had a financial stake in a resale by the buyer; and - (6) Whether the parties had an understanding that the crack cocaine would be resold.
+(1) Whether the transaction involved large quantities of marihuana;

+- (2) Whether the parties had a standardized way of doing business over time; - (3) Whether the sales were on credit or on consignment; - (4) Whether the parties had a continuing relationship; - (5) Whether the seller had a financial stake in a resale by the buyer; and - (6) Whether the parties had an understanding that the marihuana would be resold.

-No single factor necessarily indicates by itself that a defendant was or was not engaged in a simple buyer-seller relationship.
+No single factor necessarily indicates by itself that the defendant was or was not engaged in a simple buyer-seller relationship.